qmk/qmk_firmware/keyboards/preonic/keymaps/pcurt854/readme.md

 ### To indentify layers

-I put the layer number on X, and turned on preonic backlight for layers 3 and above.
+I turned on preonic RGB backlight for Cap locks and layers 3 and above.